Communication, Computing, Caching, and Sensing for Next Generation Aerial Delivery Networks: Towards 6G: The Interaction Between the ICT Network and the Delivery Network

-In a VHetNet, the network elements mainly target three complementary objectives, addressing everything needed to make the 3D connected smart delivery network a reality: \begin{enumerate} \item \textbf{Increased overall throughput:} The individual data rates and/or the total number of fleet elements that can be served can be increased by deploying new aerial base stations. \item \textbf{Improved coverage:} The outage probability can be reduced by the use of mobile base stations; hence, coverage can be always provided to address the fully connected 3D networks to support autonomous delivery fleet elements. \item \textbf{Perform near-user computation:} The delay due to computation through the core network can be significantly reduced by performing the computation and caching functionalities near the fleet elements. \end{enumerate}
+In a VHetNet, the network elements mainly target three complementary objectives, addressing everything needed to make the 3D connected smart delivery network a reality: \begin{enumerate} \item \textbf{Increased overall throughput:} The individual data rates and/or the total number of fleet elements that can be served can be increased by deploying new aerial base stations. \item \textbf{Improved coverage:} The outage probability can be reduced by the use of mobile base stations; hence, coverage can be always provided to address the fully connected 3D networks to support autonomous delivery fleet elements. \item \textbf{Perform near-user computation:} The delay due to computation through the core network can be significantly reduced by performing the computation and caching functionalities near the fleet elements, from the edge computing perspective. \end{enumerate}

 The management of this highly complex multi-connectivity network with multi-layer computation offloading is supported through the use of ML algorithms.
-Additionally, in a highly dynamic environment, classical radio resource management approaches may fail to address the tight quality of service (QoS) requirements of the end-users.
-Data-driven ML algorithms will serve as a solution to such problems, especially in a distributed sense, to address the quick decision making need of the next generation delivery networks.

-The three objectives listed above will be enabled by the VHetNet, and the HAPS components will serve as an indispensable element.
+Additionally, in a highly dynamic environment, classical radio resource management approaches may fail to address the tight quality of service (QoS) requirements of the fleet elements.
+Data-driven ML algorithms will serve as a solution to such problems, especially in a distributed sense for each fleet element, to address the quick decision making need of the next generation delivery networks.
+The three objectives listed above will be enabled by the VHetNet, and the HAPS components will serve as indispensable elements.